 - Sam’s Club

-What do these health codes look like?
+What do receipt health codes look like?

-Why should I care about these codes?
+Why should I care about health codes?

 Medical costs have continued to rise, especially if you have a serious medical condition.
 If you have a health account or reimbursement benefit plan, recognizing health codes can help you save money by enabling you to easily determine which costs can be covered by these benefits.